edmomot/edmomot.github.io/_posts/2024-02-18-plant-stand-with-grow-lights.md

 The bulk of the work.
 I couldn't think of a better way than running strips down the thin shelf slats and soldering them together.

 The process was a bit of assembly line work, cutting wires, cutting and de-soldering LED strips, stripping (the wire, not the clothes), tinning, and soldering together.
-I basically made a wiring harness for each shelf based on standard dimensions, then attached.

 Positive to positive, negative to negative.
 Over and over.
 Tedious.

+I basically made a wiring harness for each shelf based on standard dimensions at my desk, then attached.

 ![Led strips attached, one shelf]({{site.baseurl}}/images/plant-stand/20231217_140816.jpg)